anavarro9731/soap/src/setup.md

 test with `az devops project list` cls

+Now goto the directory where the Soap repo was created

 Running the ```.\create-new-service.psm1``` script will create a Devops project and pipeline.
 Next you must edit the pipeline variables for the new build.